MehdiBoussalem/Steganography-project/README.md

 # Steganography-project
-A CLI and GUI java project which can hide or find a hidden text in a image
+A CLI and GUI java project which can hide or find an hidden text in a image